Kernelised Normalising Flows: Related works

 \section{Related works}

-We are unaware of any prior work that attempts to directly replace neural networks with kernels in flow-based architectures.
+We are unaware of any prior work that attempts to replace neural networks with kernels in flow-based architectures directly.
 However, there is a family of flow models based on Iterative Gaussianisation (IG) \cite{chen2000gaussianization} that utilise kernels.
-Notable works using Iterative Gaussianisation include Gaussianisation Flows \cite{meng2020gaussianization} and Rotation-Based Iterative Gaussianisation (RBIG) \cite{Laparra_2011}.
+Notable works using Iterative Gaussianisation include Gaussianisation Flows \cite{meng2020gaussianization}, Rotation-Based Iterative Gaussianisation (RBIG) \cite{Laparra_2011}, and Sliced Iterative Normalising Flows \cite{DBLP:journals/corr/abs-2007-00674}.
 These IG-based methods differ significantly from our methodology.
 They rely on kernel density estimation and inversion of the cumulative distribution function for each dimension individually and incorporate the dependence between input dimensions through a rotation matrix, which aims to reduce interdependence.
 In contrast, our method integrates kernels into coupling layer-based architectures.
 Furthermore, IG-based methods typically involve a large number of layers, resulting in inefficiency during training and a comparable number of parameters to neural network-based flow architectures.
 In contrast, the Ferumal flow approach of incorporating kernels can act as a drop-in replacement in many standard flow-based architectures, ensuring parameter efficiency without compromising effectiveness.
-Another generative model using kernels is the work on kernel transport operators \citep{huang2021forward}. \citet{huang2021forward} demonstrated promising results in low-data scenarios and favourable empirical outcomes.
+Another generative model using kernels is the work on kernel transport operators \citep{huang2021forward}. demonstrated promising results in low-data scenarios and favourable empirical outcomes.
 However, their approach differs from ours as they employed kernel mean embeddings and transfer operators, along with a pre-trained autoencoder.

 Other works focusing on kernel machines in a deep learning context are deep Gaussian processes \cite{damianou2013deep} and deep kernel learning \citep{wilson2016deep,wenliang2019learning}.
 Deep GPs concatenate multiple layers of kernelised GP operations; however, they are Bayesian, non-invertible models for prediction tasks instead of density estimation and involve high computational complexity due to operations that require inverting a kernel matrix.
+Some works \cite{rudi2021psd,marteauferey2021sampling,tsuchida2023squared} use kernels for nonnegative functions for modelling densities but are also not invertible.
 Deep kernel learning, on the other hand, designs new kernels that are parametrised by multilayer perceptrons.

 \citet{maroñas2021transforming} integrated normalising flows within Gaussian processes.
 Their approach differs significantly from ours as they aimed to exploit the invertibility property of flows by applying them to the prior or the likelihood.
 Their combined models consist of kernels in the form of GPs but also involve neural networks in the normalising flows network, resembling more of a hybrid model.